uddavdhakal190/AI_Image_Generator/README.md

 # AI Image Generator - MERN Stack

-A full-stack AI image generator application built with the MERN stack (MongoDB, Express.js, React, Node.js) that uses Hugging Face Stable Diffusion for image generation and stores images directly (no Cloudinary).
+A full-stack AI image generator application built with the MERN stack (MongoDB, Express.js, React, Node.js) that uses OpenAI DALL·E 3 for image generation and stores images directly (no external image hosting).

 ## 🚀 Features

-- Generate AI images using Hugging Face Inference API (Stable Diffusion)
+- Generate AI images using OpenAI Images API (DALL·E 3)
 - No external image hosting (images stored as data URIs or in DB)
 - Share generated images with the community
 - Responsive React frontend with Tailwind CSS